d-bl/GroundForge/docs/help/Thread-Properties.md

 The next procedure may vary between the tools.
 * Select the diagram.
-* Ungroup it.
+* Ungroup it (this main group serves a proper scale on the web page but is annoying when editing)
 * Select a thread.
 * Change the properties of the paths in the group.

-The main group serves a proper scale on the web page but is annoying when editing.

 Simplify editing
 ================